 What is the North London Community Fund?

 As set out in our Waste Prevention Plan, North London Waste Authority established the North London Community Fund (NLCF) to support waste prevention initiatives in the north London area.
-This fund provides community-based (non-profit-making) organisations running waste prevention projects the opportunity to apply for grants of up to a total value of £250,000.
+The fund provides community-based (non-profit-making) organisations the opportunity to apply for grants of up to a total value of £250,000.
 Along with the annual funding, we offer communications support and guidance from our officers throughout the delivery of projects.

 The funding on offer is split into two stages providing small, medium, and large sized awards to community organisations across the seven north London boroughs: Barnet, Camden, Enfield, Hackney, Haringey, Islington, and Waltham Forest.
 The small and medium awards provide grants up to a total value of £150,000 and the large awards provide grants up to a total value of £200,000.